 Ease of Use

-In general we found that the gimbal models we tested were all relatively easy to setup and get in the air, and had nice controls.
+In general, we found that the gimbal models we tested were all relatively easy to setup and get in the air, and had nice controls.
 The non-gimbal models were also easy to setup but tended to have less streamlined user interfaces.
-The DJI Phantom 4 Pro+ and the DJI Mavic Pro both earned the top score of 9 out of 10 in this metric.
-Both had seamless initial setup processes and were in the air within 20 minutes of them arriving in our eagerly waiting hands.
-The Phantom 4 Pro+'s built in control screen streamlines use as you don't need to fumble around with connecting a smartphone.
-The Mavic Pro is so much easier to transport than any of the other gimbal models that we always felt pleasantly unencumbered when carrying it around.
+The DJI Phantom 4 Pro models, DJI Mavic Air, and DJI Mavic Pro all earned the top score of 9 out of 10 in this metric.
+All had seamless initial setup processes and were in the air within 20 minutes of them arriving in our eagerly waiting hands.
+The Phantom 4 Pro+'s built-in control screen streamlines use as you don't need to fumble around with connecting a smartphone.
+The Mavic Air is so much easier to transport than any of the other gimbal models that we always felt pleasantly unencumbered when carrying it around.

-The Autel Robotics X-Star Premium also scored an 8 in this metric.
-Our testers felt its setup was similar to the DJI Phantom's.
-Likewise, the controller had nice joysticks and a pleasant feel.
-The only place it lost ground was its app.
-Once installed it is easy to use and worked well on all of our mobile devices, but it took some digging and searching to actually find it on the app store.
-The DJI Spark also earned an 8 out of 10 in this metric.
-After initial setup it was incredibly intuitive to fly, and we think beginners would be having fun with this quadcopter within 10 minutes of opening the box.
+The DJI Spark earned a 7 out of 10 in this metric.
+After initial setup, it was incredibly intuitive to fly and we think beginners would have fun with this quadcopter within 10 minutes of opening the box.
 The only reason we didn't give it a higher score was some difficulties getting the hand gestures to work, and initially connecting the optional remote controller (which we highly recommend) can be a little confusing.

-The DJI Inspire fell slightly behind the other gimbal models, scoring a 6 in this metric.
-While the Inspire's controller is ergonomic and has great feeling joysticks, it is definitely geared towards professional users.
-This means it requires much more complex setup, not only out of the box but before each flight.
-This is fine if flying is your full-time job, but this felt cumbersome for a hobbyist or even a very serious amateur.
-The worst scorers in our ease of use testing were the Parrot Bebop 2 and the Yuneec Breeze, both of which earned a score of 3.
+The worst scorers in our ease of use testing were the Parrot Bebop 2 and the YUNEEC Breeze, both of which earned a score of 3.
 We found both of these models to be a bit finicky when connecting them to a smartphone.
 Both also use only a smartphone or tablet as a controller.
-This means virtual touch screen joysticks that provide no tactile feedbacks, making flight feel much more tenuous and much less controlled.
+This means virtual touchscreen joysticks that provide no tactile feedback, making flight feel much more tenuous and much less controlled.

 Drones that are more responsive and fly in a more predictable manner don't only result in better footage, they reduce the stress of buzzing your $1000 investment around trees and over rivers.
 Additionally, being able to maintain solid flight control at higher speeds increases your possible repertoire of shots.
-Takeoff and landing are some of the riskiest points in any aircraft's flight, so in our testing we closely evaluated the stability of each model during these possibly tenuous maneuvers.
-We also determined how steadily each model was able to hover, and how well and smoothly each responded to the commands from the remote controls.
-We also tested each model's various autonomous flight functions.
-These include things like "cable cam" that flies a straight line between two predetermined points, often while still allowing adjustments in camera angle, and automatic return to home functions (note: it is our opinion that return to home functions should only be used as a last resort, click here for our full thoughts).
+Takeoff and landing are some of the riskiest points in an aircraft's flight, so in our testing we closely evaluated the stability of each model during these possibly tenuous maneuvers.
+We also determined how steadily each model was able to hover in variable conditions, and how well and smoothly each responded to the commands from the remote controls.
+We also tested each model's various autonomous flight modes and automatic return to home functions (note: it is our opinion that return to home functions should only be used as a last resort, click here for our full thoughts).
 Most models also have a follow function that will automatically follow a particular subject.
-We found these functions to be consistently mediocre across all of the models we tested.
-Thus they did not factor heavily into our scoring, and we would recommend manually piloting these copters to follow a moving subject when possible.
+This function works well but can become finicky for high-speed activities like mountain biking and skiing.

-The DJI Phantom 4s dominated our flight performance testing.
-The Phantom 4 Pro+, the Phantom 4 Pro, and the Phantom 4 all shared the top score of 9 out of 10.
-Across the board these models are incredibly stable and flight always felt solid and locked in.
-All of these models have sport modes that allow them to break 40 mph and fly like they were designed to race rather than capture footage.
-No other model was able to match this combination of reliable stability and sporty maneuverability.
-Combine that with rock solid takeoffs and landings, near-perfect orbit point of interest and cable cam functions, and incredible responsiveness, and you've got a fleet of top notch fliers.
+The DJI Phantom 4 Pro+ and Phantom 4 Pro both shared the top score of 9 out of 10.
+Across the board, these models are incredibly stable and flight always felt solid and locked in.
+Both have sport modes that allow them to break 40 mph and fly like they were designed to race rather than capture footage.
+No other model was able to match this combination of strong stability and sporty maneuverability.
+Combine that with rock-solid takeoffs and landings, reliable autonomous flight functions, and incredible responsiveness, and you've got a fleet of top-notch fliers.

 Despite its small size the DJI Mavic Pro also earned a score of 9.
 We found it to be impressively stable in all aspects of flight, and it also has a sport mode that allows it to hit 40mph.
 The only slight downsides were due to its size.
 The smaller quadcopter did feel a bit less maneuverable in high winds, and its short stature meant we had to be very careful of high grass during takeoff and landing.